This Eggplant Walnut Basil Pasta is a simple yet scrumptious and hearty summer dish that is ready in 30 minutes.

 As you know, many sad things have a positive side.

-You might ask me where do I see the positive side to this story?
+You might ask me where do I see the positive side of this story?

 If you think Andrey enjoyed this Eggplant Walnut Basil Pasta, I’m going to disappoint you.
 Certainly, he does love pasta.
 Also, he doesn’t mind eggplant once in a while, preferably stuffed and baked.